Python coding within Xcode

 And then choose python37

-Now uncheck debug executable, since we do plan to debug python.
+Now uncheck debug executable, since we don't plan to debug python.

 Now click on the "Arguments" Tab and add the name of the python file.